Pinicon Ridge Park

 The park features Horseshoe Falls Lodge and Woodpecker Lodge.
 These are enclosed facilities and available all year long and can be reserved online.
-The park also has two reservable shelters, Eagle View and Riverside.
+The park also has three reservable shelters, Eagle View, Flying Squirrel and Riverside.
 These shelters are open-air facilities and may be reserved from April 15 - October 15.

 Activities & Attractions

 The Pinicon Ridge Observation Tower is open to the public at no charge from early April through October, sunrise to sunset.
 At 1,028 feet above sea level, it is one of the highest points in Linn County and from the observation platform, one commands a wonderfully scenic view of the Wapsipinicon River valley and the adjoining countryside.

 The Alexander Wildlife Area is a feature activity in Pinicon Ridge Park.
 The area is named after former Conservation Board member Dick Alexander, for his efforts in wildlife conservation and education.
 This 6.5 acre area was started in 1968 to further the county's wildlife restocking efforts at that time.
 Species on display include mallard ducks, American elk, white-tailed deer and Canada geese.
 Entrance to the park and the wildlife pen is free.